 Did you make this recipe? rate it and leave a comment below to let me know how it turned out!

 - 6 tbsp. flour

 - Melt the butter in a saucepan over medium heat.

 Add the flour and stir, continuously, for about 10-20 minutes, or until the roux starts to turn a light toasted brown color.
 Make sure you continue stirring other wise your roux will burn.

-Let it cool and store in the fridge for up to 4 months.
+Let it cool and store in the fridge for 2-4 weeks, or in the freezer for 3-6 months.

 Did you make this recipe?
 Follow me on Instagram, post a photo and tag @wenthere8this or #wenthere8this.
 I love to see what you’re making!